-Business Continuity by Data Recovery – How the Cloud Helps Securing your Business Data
+Business Continuity by Data Recovery – How the Cloud Helps Secure your Business Data

-In 1906, San Francisco was shattered by a large earthquake and Amadeo Giannini, the founder of the Bank of America was the first to think about continuing business after such a catastrophic event.
-He rescued all funds from his bank, shortly after the earthquake occurred.
-He used the rescued funds to lend to customers a few days after the disaster, while other banks were unable to operate, due to their buildings being destroyed.
-Giannini’s plan to get all the funds out, almost immediately, proved to be a good continuity strategy.
+In 1906, San Francisco was shattered by a large earthquake.
+After this catastrophic event, Amadeo Giannini, founder of the Bank of America, was one of the first to think about how his bank could continue doing business.
+He rescued all funds from his bank, shortly after the earthquake occurred, and started lending the funds to his customers a few days after the disaster.
+This measure gave him an enormous economic advantage over other banks that were unable to restore their business processes due to the destruction of their premises.
+Giannini’s plan turned out to be an excellent continuity strategy.

-Today, business continuity and disaster recovery strategies are an integral consideration in most companies around the globe – or at least they should be.
-And nowadays, the sustainability of a company’s data resources has reached a similar importance as the availability of funds to a bank after an earthquake at the beginning of the last century.
+Today, business continuity and disaster recovery strategies are integral factors in most companies around the globe – or at least they should be.
+The modern equivalent of retrieving an early 20th century bank's funds after an destructive earthquake would be something like a corporation salvaging their data after a ransomware attack – that data is just as crucial for today's businesses.
 Therefore, we want to provide you with a guide for setting up a business continuity strategy and disaster recovery plan for the data of your company.

 What is Business Continuity Management?

 Business Continuity Management (BCM) refers to a framework of analyses and contingency plans.
 These support the correct decision-making in the event of an emergency.

 A company's exposure to internal and external disasters is assessed through analysis.
 Threat scenarios are designed.

 The potential threat scenarios are used to derive contingency plans necessary to resume critical business processes.

 The goal is to restore all business processes as quickly as possible.
 BCM develops effective response options to crisis.